 Directly beside Tanjung Aan Beach are the famous Bukit Merese Hills.
 These are ideal for hiking and viewing the beach and surrounding areas of Lombok from above.
 The views are spectacular and you might even catch some cows and sheep grazing.

 Although hiking the hills and viewing Lombok during the day is beautiful, the real specialty comes during sunset.
 This is one of the best places in Lombok to watch the sunset as it descends into the water.
 The viewpoint is spectacular and gives you a show like no other.
-What’s also great is that unlike most sunset spots in the world, this one has very few people and you can enjoy the sunset intimately.
+What’s also great is that, unlike most sunset spots in the world, this one has very few people and you can enjoy the sunset intimately.

 Lombok Itinerary Day 3: Tetebatu Rice Terraces

 People from around the world go to Bali to see the infamous rice terraces, but what they don’t know is that there are rice terraces in Lombok that are even better.
 What makes the rice terraces in Lombok so much better is that they are real and actually used by the Tetabatu community as the main rice-growing fields to feed the village.
 While in Bali they are just set up for tourists to view.
-Seeing the real fields and getting to view them and learn about them from a locals perspective is very special.
+Seeing the real fields and getting to view them and learn about them from a local perspective is very special.

 All about Tetebatu Rice Terraces